Niftys/mispelt/README.md

-# 🎯 Mispelt - A Fun Spelling Game
+# Mispelt - A Spelling Game

 A Flutter-based spelling game with multiple engaging game modes, designed for web, Android, and iOS platforms.